SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Related Work

 Early-stage works have explored a variety of approaches, including model-based testing for platformers~\cite{iftikhar2015automated} and behavior-tree agents for playability analysis and level evaluation~\cite{stahlke2019artificial,stahlke2020artificial}, offering enhanced automation and better support for early-stage design and gameplay validation.

 Later, reinforcement learning (RL) was introduced into agent-based approaches and has attracted significant attention, as RL agents learn behavioral policies through trial-and-error interactions with the environment, enabling broader coverage and greater adaptability.
-For example, curiosity-driven intrinsic rewards have been introduced to guide agents toward rarely visited states, improving behavioral diversity and bug detection~\cite{9619048}. \cite{RLReg} developed an RL-based framework that compares agent behavior trajectories across game versions to shift the focus from pure exploration to version-aware correctness.
-The framework incorporates differences in observed states under identical task conditions into the reward function, enabling the agent to detect potential regressions introduced by updates.
-Wuji~\cite{zheng2019wuji} combines deep RL with evolutionary strategies to balance task completion and exploration, further enhancing coverage.
+For example, curiosity-driven intrinsic rewards have been introduced to guide agents toward rarely visited states, improving behavioral diversity and bug detection~\cite{9619048}.
+Prior work has also developed RL-based frameworks for version-aware regression testing~\cite{RLReg}.
+In particular, one such framework compares agent behavior trajectories across game versions to shift the focus from pure exploration to version-aware correctness.
+It incorporates differences in observed states under identical task conditions into the reward function, enabling the agent to detect potential regressions introduced by updates.
+The Wuji framework~\cite{zheng2019wuji} combines deep RL with evolutionary strategies to balance task completion and exploration, further enhancing coverage.
 Other studies have also attempted to expand exploration capabilities using evolutionary algorithms or preference-driven agents~\cite{guerrero-romero_using_2018}.

 Nevertheless, these methods primarily focus on discovering new states rather than validating the correctness of updates, and thus lack regression-oriented specificity.
 Consequently, they often produce large amounts of redundant actions, increasing testing cost and execution overhead.
 Moreover, RL models require frequent retraining across versions, leading to prohibitive computational expenses in iterative development workflows.